dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 * It requires significant DB management resources.
 * It can cause performance problems as the number of users of an app increases.

 Not all DB management systems support pessimistic concurrency.
-Entity Framework Core provides no built-in support for pessimistic locking.
-This tutorial doesn't show you how to implement pessimistic concurrency.
+EF Core provides no built-in support for pessimistic locking.
+This tutorial doesn't show how to implement pessimistic concurrency.

 ### Optimistic concurrency